A beachfront location and a neighbouring waterpark – the Eleon Grand Resort & Spa Hotel has a lot to brag about.

 Local alcoholic beverages and soft drinks including beer, wine, ouzo, tsipouro, brandy, juices, tea and coffee.

 Sports and Activities

 Facilities► View all

 This pool comes with sea views.
 In the evening, the water turns pink thanks to special lighting embedded in the pool's wall.

 For breakfast, lunch and dinner.
 You can choose to enjoy indoors, or al fresco with views looking out over the ocean.
 There's also an open kitchen, themed nights, as well as show cooking stations where you can watch dishes being prepared right in front of you.

 Playing lively music with staff preparing freshly made cocktails Drinks are part of your All Inclusive package until 11pm.

 Rooms ► View all

-double room with garden view and balcony or terrace
+double room with sea view and balcony or terrace

-These double rooms are designed with a fresh and airy décor.
+These airy double rooms are designed with a contemporary feel and colourful furnishings.
 There’s a king-size bed and 1 sofa bed.
-You’ll find a balcony or terrace overlooking the gardens.
+Outside you’ll find a balcony overlooking the sea.
 Plus air-conditioning is available from May to October.